spion/spion.github.com/src/documents/posts/machine-learning-ethics.html.md

 The root of the problem is the value function.
 Our systems are often blisfully unaware of any side effects their decision may cause and blatantly disregard basic rules of behaviour that we take for granted.
 They have no other values than the value they're maximizing.
 For them, the end justifies the means.
-If the value function is maximized by manipulating people, preying on their insecurities, making them scared, angry or sad - all of that is unimportant.
+Whether the value function is maximized by manipulating people, preying on their insecurities, making them scared, angry or sad - all of that is unimportant.
 If they find that the most effective way to keep a person on the same page is to show them something that will render them unconscious, they would happily do that.

 So how do we make these systems ethical?